-Should there be need to contact a parent during the school day, we will support the student in this process.
+Should there be need to contact a parent/guardian during the school day, we will support the student in this process.
 Students in the elementary schools are not permitted to use cell phones during school hours.
-Students carrying cell phones are required to turn the device off upon entry to school.
-Students should be encouraged to keep cell phones zippered inside a secure pocket of their backpacks and stored during the school day.
+Students carrying cell phones are required to turn the device off upon entry to the bus.
+Students are expected to keep cell phones zippered inside a secure pocket of their backpacks and stored during the school day.
 Again, the school cannot be responsible for lost or stolen cell phones.